harvard-edge/cs249r_book/contribute.md

 # Guidlines for contributing to the project

-The Machine Learning Systems with tinyML project welcomes contributions from everyone.
+The Machine Learning Systems with TinyML project welcomes contributions from everyone.
 This project is maintained by a community of contributors from around the world.
 We appreciate your help!

 Your contributions are welcome and can encompass a variety of tasks, such as: